+We adopt the canonical autointerp generation strategy pioneered in \cite{bricken2023monosemanticity} for this framework: we pass text samples from the researcher's unstructured dataset that activate highly on a particular feature to an explainer LLM---annotating these exemplar texts with information about where and how strongly the feature activates---and ask for an English description of the possible meaning of the feature.\footnote{This exact generation strategy, which only looks at ``top activating'' examples, is also used in and argued for in, e.g., \cite{choi2024automatic}.}

+By drawing on text samples from the researcher's unstructured dataset of interest, this generation strategy is \textit{local}---it is tailored to the distribution $P$.
+Though off-the-shelf feature descriptions are sometimes available for pretrained sparse dictionary learning models, these descriptions were necessarily learned on a different distribution of data (e.g., some large and opaque swath of the internet).
+As such, these descriptions are liable to be of lower quality than those based on the researcher's own dataset.
+The specific prompts implementing this strategy for the empirical applications considered later are detailed in Appendix Section \ref{app_autointerp}.

-\begin{examplecont}{ex:rct} The null hypothesis of no average treatment effect is rejected for dictionary feature 4.
-Using the raw SAE feature activations (necessary to compute in the process of evaluating the \texttt{Dict} function), the researcher is able to rank text responses for experimental participants by largest activations for feature 4 on any token (``max pooling'').
-The researcher takes the top 10 largest activating text examples and annotates each of them with brackets delimiting the highest activating token in each response; these exemplar responses are then passed to an explainer LLM that reasons about and then outputs the concise English phrase ``discussion of politics'' to describe the concept feature 4 likely maps to (based on the activation patterns in the presented texts). \end{examplecont}
+\begin{examplecont}{ex:rct} The null hypothesis of no average treatment effect is rejected for concept 4.
+Using the raw SAE feature activations (necessary to compute in the process of evaluating the \texttt{Embed} function), the researcher is able to rank text responses from experimental participants by largest activations for concept 4 on any token (``max pooling'').
+The researcher takes the top 10 highest activating text examples and annotates each of them to indicate the highest activating token(s) in each response.
+These exemplar responses are then passed to an explainer LLM that reasons about and then outputs the concise English phrase ``discussion of politics'' to describe concept 4. \end{examplecont}